CycloneDX/sbom-utility/README.md

 You can override the schema used for validation *(which defaults to the schema that matches the declared format and version found in the input BOM file)* by providing a different one using the `--force` flag.
 This may be useful to verify a BOM contents against a newer specification version or provide a customized schema.
   - **Note**: *The `--force` flag works with schema files with valid URIs which include URLs (e.g., 'https://') and files (e.g., 'file://').*

+##### `--custom <filename>` flag *`(experimental)`*

+In addition to validating the the BOM input file using the standard CycloneDX schema, you now can provide a custom JSON file that will apply a built-in set of validation functions to selected parts of the BOM document that can validate JSON elements, property keys and values.

+- Learn how to use this long-awaited, **experimental** feature by reading the [Custom validation examples](docs/custom-examples.md) page.

+The current set of functions that can achieve this includes:

+- `isUnique` - checks uniqueness of array items given a property name as key
+- `hasProperties` - can verify that a named property exists on a select element and can also enforce the corresponding property has the expected value using regex.

+**Note**: *More functions are planned for future releases if use cases are found.*

 ##### `--error-limit` flag